hjanime/SPADEVizR/README.md

 graph              | an igraph object containing the SPADE tree                                                                                                      | &#9744;
 graph.layout       | a numeric matrix containing the layout of the SPADE tree                                                                                        | &#9744;

-## <a name="object_structure_AC"/> 8.4 Abundant Clusters (AC object)
+## <a name="object_structure_AC"/> 8.4 Structure of AC object
-The `AC` object is a S4 object containing the main information related to the abundant clusters, that is to say clusters having a number of associated cells statistically greater than a specific threshold in a biological condition, identified by the [`identifyAC()`](#stat_function_identifyAC) function.
+The `AC` object is a S4 object containing the main information related to the Abundant Clusters, that is to say clusters having a number of associated cells statistically greater than a specific threshold in a biological condition, identified by the [`identifyAC()`](#stat_function_identifyAC) function.

 Different slots are available for a given `AC` object:

 Slot       | Description
 -----------|---------------------------------------------------
-sample.names       | a character vector containing the samples used to compute the abundant clusters cluster.size       | a numeric vector containing the number of cells ( -- sum of all samples -- ) for each cluster use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method             | a character containing the name of the statistical test used to identify the abundant clusters method.adjust      | a character containing the name of the multiple correction method used (if any) th.mean            | a numeric value specifying the mean threshold th.pvalue          | a numeric value specifying the p-value threshold result             | a dataframe containing for each cluster (first column): the mean (second column) and the standard deviation (third column) of the biological condition, the associated p-value (fourth column) and a logical (fifth column) specifying if the cluster is significantly abundant.
+sample.names       | a character vector containing the samples used to compute the Abundant Clusters cluster.size       | a numeric vector containing the total number of associated cells for each cluster in the samples considered use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method             | a character containing the name of the statistical test used to identify the Abundant Clusters method.adjust      | a character containing the name of the multiple correction method used (if any) th.mean            | a numeric value specifying the mean threshold th.pvalue          | a numeric value specifying the p-value threshold result             | a dataframe containing for each cluster (first column): the mean (second column) and the standard deviation (third column) of the biological condition, the associated p-value (fourth column) and a logical (fifth column) specifying if the cluster is significantly abundant.

-## <a name="object_structure_DAC"/> 8.5 Differentially Abundant Clusters (DAC object)
+## <a name="object_structure_DAC"/> 8.5 Structure of DAC object
-The `DAC` object is a S4 object containing the main information related to the differentially abundant clusters, that is to say clusters with a number of associated cells statistically different between two biological conditions, identified by the [`identifyDAC()`](#stat_function_identifyDAC)
+The `DAC` object is a S4 object containing the main information related to the Differentially Abundant Clusters, that is to say clusters with a number of associated cells statistically different between two biological conditions, identified by the [`identifyDAC()`](#stat_function_identifyDAC)

 Different slots are available for a given `DAC` object: